Geology of the Moon: Magnetic field

-Compared with that of Earth, the Moon has only a very weak external magnetic field.
-Other major differences are that the Moon does not currently have a dipolar magnetic field (as would be generated by a geodynamo in its core), and the magnetizations that are present are almost entirely crustal in origin.
+Compared with Earth, the Moon has a weak external magnetic field.
+Other significant differences are that the Moon does not currently have a dipolar magnetic field (as would be generated by a geodynamo in its core), and the magnetizations that are present are almost entirely crustal in origin.
 One hypothesis holds that the crustal magnetizations were acquired early in lunar history when a geodynamo was still operating.
-The small size of the lunar core, however, is a potential obstacle to this hypothesis.
-Alternatively, it is possible that on airless bodies such as the Moon, transient magnetic fields could be generated during impact processes.
+However, the lunar core's small size is a potential obstacle to this hypothesis.
+Alternatively, it is possible that transient magnetic fields could be generated during impact processes on airless bodies such as the Moon.
 In support of this, it has been noted that the largest crustal magnetizations appear to be located near the antipodes of the largest impact basins.

-Although the Moon does not have a dipolar magnetic field like Earth's, some of the returned rocks do have strong magnetizations.
+Although the Moon does not have a dipolar magnetic field like Earth's, some returned rocks have strong magnetizations.
 Furthermore, measurements from orbit show that some portions of the lunar surface are associated with strong magnetic fields.